NeCA: 3D Coronary Artery Tree Reconstruction from Two 2D Projections via Neural Implicit Representation: Discussions and Conclusion

+The input cone-beam projections to our NeCA model are based on simulation of X-ray intensity attenuation though the object, i.e., the 3D coronary tree.
+In our experiments using 3D segmented CCTA data, the attenuation coefficients for the coronary tree are assumed to be uniform as a value of $1$.
+However, in real scenarios, the actual coefficients vary, usually within a certain range due to different vessel conditions.
+Moreover, blood and contrast injected in the vessel contribute to the X-ray attenuation as well as the other tissues and organs in the background.
+Though the background removal could be solved with automated coronary vessels segmentation \cite{he2022semistudentteacher,He2023Stacom}, the 3D coronary tree reconstruction based on real X-ray projections with contrast injected and different vessel conditions needs to be explored further.

-In conclusion, we propose a self-supervised deep learning method, i.e. NeCA, based on implicit neural representation to achieve 3D coronary artery tree reconstruction from only two projections.
-Our method neither requires 3D ground truth for supervision nor large training datasets and it optimises the reconstruction results in an iterative self-supervised fashion with only the projection data of one patient as input.
-We leverage the advantages of a learnable multiresolution hash encoder \cite{muller2022instant} to allow efficient feature encoding, residual MLP neural networks as a continuous function to represent the coronary tree in 3D space and a differentiable projector layer \cite{jonas_adler_2017_249479} to enable self-supervised learning from 2D input projections.
-We use a public CCTA dataset \cite{ZENG2023102287} containing both RCA and LAD data to validate our model's feasibility on the task based on six effective metrics and perform thorough evaluation analysis.
-The evaluation results demonstrates that our proposed NeCA model achieves promising performance in both vessel topology preservation and branch-connectivity maintaining, compared to the supervised 3D U-Net model.
+In summary, we have proposed a self-supervised deep learning method, NeCA, using neural implicit representation to achieve 3D coronary artery tree reconstruction from only two projections.
+Our method neither requires 3D ground truth for supervision nor large training datasets and optimises the reconstruction results in an iterative self-supervised fashion with only the projection data of one patient as input.
+We leverage the advantages of a learnable multiresolution hash encoder \cite{muller2022instant} to allow for efficient feature encoding, residual MLP neural networks as a continuous function to represent the coronary tree in 3D space, and a differentiable projector layer \cite{jonas_adler_2017_249479} to enable self-supervised learning from 2D input projections.
+We use a public CCTA dataset \cite{ZENG2023102287} containing both RCA and LAD data to validate our model's feasibility on the task based on six quantitative metrics, and we perform a thorough evaluation.
+The results demonstrate that our proposed NeCA model achieves promising performance in both vessel topology preservation and branch-connectivity maintenance compared to the supervised 3D U-Net model.
 Our proposed model also has a high possibility to generalise to other clinical tasks where the ground truth is usually unavailable and hard to acquire.